 All employee services received in exchange for the grant of any share based compensation are measured at their fair values.
 These are indirectly determined by reference to the fair value of the share option awarded.
-Their value is appraised at the grant date and excludes the impact of any non-market vesting conditions (e.g. profitability or sales growth targets).
+Their value is appraised at the grant date and excludes the impact of any non-market vesting conditions (e.g. profitability or sales with shares in subsidiaries is not provided if reversal of these temporary